-There are scriptural references to other times of worship such as Peter's prayer (Acts 4:23-28), and Paul and Silas’ experience in prison (Acts 16:23-25).
-Pastor Jack Hayford enjoys sharing the story about this as told by his favourite African-American preacher.
+There are scriptural references to other times of worship, such as Peter’s prayer (Acts 4:23-28) and Paul and Silas’ experience in prison (Acts 16:23-25).
+Pastor Jack Hayford enjoys sharing the story about this as told by his favorite African-American preacher.
 Paul and Silas’ prison cell singing was heard all the way to the heavenly throne room of God.
 He began to tap his toe to the music.
-And since heaven is His throne and the earth is His footstool, that toe tapping created an earthquake!!!
+And since heaven is His throne and the earth is His footstool, that toe-tapping created an earthquake!!!

-PRAYER: Pray today for Christians in countries like North Korea who rarely have opportunity to express openly and publically their worship of Almighty God.
+PRAYER: Pray today for Christians in countries like North Korea who rarely have opportunity to express openly and publicly their worship of Almighty God.